paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

       (II) the forward-crop price quotation is the lowest such quotation available.

+(3) **Extra long staple cotton** — The prevailing world market price for extra long staple cotton determined under subsection (d)—

+  (A) shall be adjusted to United States quality and location, with the adjustment to include the average costs to market the commodity, including average transportation costs, as determined by the Secretary; and

+  (B) may be further adjusted, during the period beginning on July 4, 2025, and ending on July 31, 2032, if the Secretary determines the adjustment is necessary—

+    (i) to minimize potential loan forfeitures;

+    (ii) to minimize the accumulation of stocks of extra long staple cotton by the Federal Government;

+    (iii) to ensure that extra long staple cotton produced in the United States can be marketed freely and competitively; and

+    (iv) to ensure an appropriate transition between current-crop and forward-crop price quotations, except that the Secretary may use forward-crop price quotations prior to July 31 of a marketing year only if—

+      (I) there are insufficient current-crop price quotations; and

+      (II) the forward-crop price quotation is the lowest such quotation available.

-(3) **Guidelines for additional adjustments** — In making adjustments under this subsection, the Secretary shall establish a mechanism for determining and announcing the adjustments in order to avoid undue disruption in the United States market.
+(4) **Guidelines for additional adjustments** — In making adjustments under this subsection, the Secretary shall establish a mechanism for determining and announcing the adjustments in order to avoid undue disruption in the United States market.

 **(f) Repayment rates for confectionery and other kinds of sunflower seeds** The Secretary shall permit the producers on a farm to repay a marketing assistance loan under [section 9031 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9031) for confectionery and each other kind of sunflower seed (other than oil sunflower seed) at a rate that is the lesser of—